SaltedFishLZ/289_proj_t_final_release/README.md

 ## Learning Objectives

-* The role activation units paly in neural networks
+* The role activation units paly in neural networks [Linyuan Gong, Wayne Tung-Wei Lin]
   - Why activations are essential in neural networks.
 What happens when activation units are absent.
   - With activation units, we can approximate any function in theory.

-* Introduction to common activation units
+* Introduction to common activation units [Wayne Tung-Wei Lin, Sheng-Jung Yu]
   - Know different activation units
   - Apply them in practice

-* Gradient vanishing/exploding caused by activation units
+* Gradient vanishing/exploding caused by activation units [Zheng Liang, Linyuan Gong]
   - What is the problem
   - Why it happens
   - How to solve/mitigate it